-The dashboard engine utilizes Elasticsearch and Kibana to provide a graphical view of an API environment including user activity, attack information, and blocked connections.
-The dashboard engine fetches data from ABS AI engine.
-This data from the ABS AI engine is rendered in Web GUI.
+PingIntelligence for APIs Dashboard utilizes Elasticsearch and Kibana to provide a graphical view of an API environment including user activity, attack information, and blocked connections.
+The Dashboard makes periodic REST API calls to an ABS AI engine which returns JSON reports that are used to generate graphs.
+Organizations can utilize the Dashboard examples to develop direct integration into in-house graphical management systems.